mmaltsev/mmaltsev/README.md

 <h1> Hi, I'm Maxim 👋🏻 </h1>

-I build **developer tools and API-first products**.
+I build developer tools and API-first products.

-I’m a **Senior Product Manager** with 5+ years of experience working on **developer platforms, open-source tooling, and B2B SaaS** and 10+ years in software engineering and analytics.
+I’m a Senior Product Manager with 5+ years of experience working on developer platforms, open-source tooling, and B2B SaaS and 10+ years in software engineering and analytics.

 Most of my work is close to engineering: clear product strategy, strong DX, and scalable systems.
-I’ve shipped **libraries, CLIs, SDKs, extensibility frameworks, and API-first services** used by developers and partners at scale.
+I’ve shipped libraries, CLIs, SDKs, extensibility frameworks, and API-first services used by developers and partners at scale.

 **What I work on**